How to Get into the Harvard MBA Program (Ultimate Guide)

 But if you're seriously considering applying, what you really need isn’t another factsheet or brochure recap.
 And it definitely isn’t yet another article that promises to be the ultimate guide but only scratches the surface before it starts selling you a comprehensive package.

-No jargon or mythology.
+No mystery or mythology.
 Just the substance behind what HBS is really looking for and how it’s changed (because it sure has the last few years!), so you can make confident, informed decisions as put your best foot forward in your HBS MBA Application.

 Who gets into the Harvard MBA Program?